OWASP/SSO_Project/README.md

 			"imprint": "https://owasp.org/contact/", // Link to legal imprint, optional "logo": "https://owasp.org/assets/images/logo.png" // Link to logo
 		},
+		"terms": ""https://owasp.org/www-policy/operational/general-disclaimer", // Link to terms & conditions, Optional
+		// If you want to use multi-language terms, you can fill terms with an object like this: {"en": "english-link", "de": "german-link"}
 		"syslog": { // Configure a syslog server that will receive audit logs in CEF format, optional "target": "default-siem", // IP or hostname
 			"protocol": "tcp" // Protocol